manufacturist/carpooling-with-neighbours/README.md

 ### Benefits of this solution

 1. It has zero costs!
-No apps to install, and users don’t need to register on any platform
+No instalations are required, and users don’t need to register on any platform unless they offer a ride

 2. It works for up to 100 users (Sunday email)

-3. Drivers are required to have a Google account, so partial identity verification is done by Google.
+3. Drivers are required to have a **verified** Google account.
 A verified email is required when filling out the form

 4. There’s a social aspect to it.
 You need to contact the driving neighbour directly to reserve a spot